Rafael-Cast/Piecewise-Differential-Zstd-Coder-POD5-Demo/README.md

 ### Local build

-The code was only tested in a Linux environment, no other OSes are tested.
+The code was only tested in a Linux environment.
 The most complex part of building this project are satisfying it's dependencies.
-We used a strategy combining system libraries plus a conda environment, but feel free to use any other strategy to install required packages and libraries.
-We continue with a list of notable dependencies which you'll need to install (note that for most you'll need both the library and the development package):
+We used a strategy combining **system libraries** plus a **conda environment**, but feel free to use any other strategy.
+We continue with a list of notable dependencies which you'll need to install (note that for most you'll need both the **library** and the **development** package):

 #### Required dependencies